Poka-yoke (pronounced PO-kah yo-KAY) is a Japanese cartoon, it’s actually a Japanese term that means to avoid (yokeru) mistakes (poka).

 Step 1: Identify the problem

-You’ll need to observe the process to see if you can identify where the problem is occurring.
+You’ll need to observe the process to identify where the problem is occurring.
 Enlist the help of others to determine whether the error is human or mechanical.
-Consider using a flow
+Consider using a flowchart to visualize your current process and design the future state you want to see.

 Step 2: Find the root cause